 Way 1.
 Turn off your computer, unplug the old SATA SSD and replace it with the new M.2 SSD, then turn on your computer again.

-You can clone OS to M.2 SSD easily with the help of Qiling backup and recovery software.
-In order to clone your Windows OS successfully to an M.2 SSD, you need to check that the new drive is compatible with your PC's motherboard and carefully install the drive correctly.
+Cloning your Windows OS to an M.2 SSD can be easily done with the help of Qiling backup and recovery software.
+To ensure a successful clone, you'll need to verify that the new M.2 SSD is compatible with your PC's motherboard and install it correctly.
+This will allow you to transfer your operating system to the new drive with minimal effort.

 You may have extra questions after cloning Windows operating system to SSD.
 Read these questions and answers below to get additional help.